2019 Pulsar Sports Award

 2019 Pulsar Sports Award is the biggest sporting award of Nepal.
-The 16th edition of the Award, organised by Nepal Sports Journalists Forum in association with Action Sports and powered by Gold Star, featured 10 categories.
+The 16th edition of the NSJF Sports Award, organised by Nepal Sports Journalists Forum in association with Action Sports and powered by Gold Star, featured 10 categories.

 The winners of each category received a Pulsar NS160 motorcycle, while the other contestants received Rs 50,000 each.
 The winners and nominees also received a DishTV home set top box and gift hampers from Kelme Nepal, while the men's and women's category winners received open-destination tickets from Turkish Airlines.